anmuller/CusToM/README.md

 # Acknowledgements <a name="Acknowledgements"></a>

-We acknowledge contributions from Diane Haering, FÈlix Demore, Marvin Chauwin, Claire Livet, Lancelot Barthe and Amaury Dalla Monta.
+We acknowledge contributions from Diane Haering, F√©lix Demore, Marvin Chauwin, Claire Livet, Lancelot Barthe and Amaury Dalla Monta.

 # Bibliography <a name="Bibliography"></a>

 Barre, A., and S. Armand.
-2014. ìBiomechanical Toolkit: Open-Source Framework to Visualize and Process Biomechanical Data.î Computer Methods and Pro- grams in Biomedicine 114 (1).
-Elsevier:80ñ87. https://doi.org/10.1016/j.cmpb.2014.01.
+2014. ‚ÄúBiomechanical Toolkit: Open-Source Framework to Visualize and Process Biomechanical Data.‚Äù Computer Methods and Pro- grams in Biomedicine 114 (1).
+Elsevier:80‚Äì87. https://doi.org/10.1016/j.cmpb.2014.01.
 012.

-Crowninshield, Roy D. 1978. ìUse of Optimization Techniques to Predict Muscle Forces.î Journal of Biomechanical Engineering 100 (2).
-American Society of Mechanical Engineers:88ñ92. https://doi.org/10.1115/1.3426197.
+Crowninshield, Roy D. 1978. ‚ÄúUse of Optimization Techniques to Predict Muscle Forces.‚Äù Journal of Biomechanical Engineering 100 (2).
+American Society of Mechanical Engineers:88‚Äì92. https://doi.org/10.1115/1.3426197.

 Damsgaard, M., J. Rasmussen, S. T. Christensen, E. Surma, and M. de Zee.
-2006. ìAnalysis of musculoskeletal systems in the AnyBody Modeling System.î Simulation Modelling Practice and Theory 14 (8):1100ñ1111. https://doi.org/10.1016/j.simpat.2006.
+2006. ‚ÄúAnalysis of musculoskeletal systems in the AnyBody Modeling System.‚Äù Simulation Modelling Practice and Theory 14 (8):1100‚Äì1111. https://doi.org/10.1016/j.simpat.2006.
 09.001.

 Delp, S. L., F. C Anderson, A. S Arnold, P. Loan, A. Habib, C. T. John, E. Guendelman, and D. G. Thelen.
-2007. ìOpenSim: Open source to create and analyze dynamic simu- lations of movement.î IEEE Transactions on Bio-Medical Engineering 54 (11):1940ñ50. https://doi.org/10.1109/TBME.2007.901024.
+2007. ‚ÄúOpenSim: Open source to create and analyze dynamic simu- lations of movement.‚Äù IEEE Transactions on Bio-Medical Engineering 54 (11):1940‚Äì50. https://doi.org/10.1109/TBME.2007.901024.

 Erdemir, A., S. McLean, W. Herzog, and A. J. van den Bogert.
-2007. ìModel-based estimation of muscle forces exerted during movements.î Clinical Biomechanics 22 (2):131ñ 54. https://doi.org/10.1016/j.clinbiomech.2006.09.005.
+2007. ‚ÄúModel-based estimation of muscle forces exerted during movements.‚Äù Clinical Biomechanics 22 (2):131‚Äì 54. https://doi.org/10.1016/j.clinbiomech.2006.09.005.

 Featherstone, R., 2008.
 Rigid Body Dynamics Algorithms, Constraints.

 Fluit, R., M. S. Andersen, S. Kolk, N. Verdonschot, and H. F. J. M. Koopman.
-2014. ìPre- diction of ground reaction forces and moments during various activities of daily living.îJournal of Biomechanics 47 (10).
-Elsevier:2321ñ9. https://doi.org/10.1016/j.jbiomech.
+2014. ‚ÄúPre- diction of ground reaction forces and moments during various activities of daily living.‚ÄùJournal of Biomechanics 47 (10).
+Elsevier:2321‚Äì9. https://doi.org/10.1016/j.jbiomech.
 2014.04.030.

-Lu, T. W., and J. J. Oíconnor.
-1999. ìBone position estimation from skin marker co- ordinates using global optimisation with joint constraints.î Journal of Biomechanics 32 (2):129ñ34. https://doi.org/10.1016/S0021-9290(98)00158-4.
+Lu, T. W., and J. J. O‚Äôconnor.
+1999. ‚ÄúBone position estimation from skin marker co- ordinates using global optimisation with joint constraints.‚Äù Journal of Biomechanics 32 (2):129‚Äì34. https://doi.org/10.1016/S0021-9290(98)00158-4.

 Muller, A., C. Germain, C. Pontonnier, and G. Dumont.
-2016. ìA simple method to calibrate kinematical invariants: application to overhead throwing.î In Proceedings of the 33rd International Society of Biomechanics in Sports.
+2016. ‚ÄúA simple method to calibrate kinematical invariants: application to overhead throwing.‚Äù In Proceedings of the 33rd International Society of Biomechanics in Sports.

 Muller, A., D. Haering, C. Pontonnier, and G. Dumont.
-2017. ìNon-invasive techniques for musculoskeletal model calibration.î In Proceedings of the 23Ëme CongrËs FranÁais de MÈcanique.
+2017. ‚ÄúNon-invasive techniques for musculoskeletal model calibration.‚Äù In Proceedings of the 23√®me Congr√®s Fran√ßais de M√©canique.

 Muller, A., C. Pontonnier, and G. Dumont.
-2017. ìUncertainty propagation in multibody human model dynamics.î Multibody System Dynamics 40 (2):177ñ92. https://doi.org/10.
+2017. ‚ÄúUncertainty propagation in multibody human model dynamics.‚Äù Multibody System Dynamics 40 (2):177‚Äì92. https://doi.org/10.
 1007/s11044-017-9566-7.

 Muller, A., C. Pontonnier, C. Germain, and G. Dumont.
-2015. ìDealing with modularity of multibody models.î In Proceedings of the 40Ëme CongrËs de La SociÈtÈ de BiomÈcanique, Computer Methods in Biomechanics and Biomedical Engineering, 18:2008ñ9. sup1. https://doi.org/10.1080/10255842.2015.1069599.
+2015. ‚ÄúDealing with modularity of multibody models.‚Äù In Proceedings of the 40√®me Congr√®s de La Soci√©t√© de Biom√©canique, Computer Methods in Biomechanics and Biomedical Engineering, 18:2008‚Äì9. sup1. https://doi.org/10.1080/10255842.2015.1069599.

 Muller, A.,  F. Demore, C. Pontonnier, and G. Dumont.
-2017. ìMusIC Makes the Muscles Work Together.î In XVI International Symposium on Computer Simulation in Biomechanics, 2.
+2017. ‚ÄúMusIC Makes the Muscles Work Together.‚Äù In XVI International Symposium on Computer Simulation in Biomechanics, 2.

 Muller, A., C. Pontonnier, and G. Dumont.
-2018. ìThe Music Method: A Fast and Quasi-Optimal Solution to the Muscle Forces Estimation Problem.î Computer Methods in Biomechanics and Biomedical Engineering 21 (2).
-Taylor & Francis:149ñ60. https://doi.org/10.1080/10255842.2018.1429596
+2018. ‚ÄúThe Music Method: A Fast and Quasi-Optimal Solution to the Muscle Forces Estimation Problem.‚Äù Computer Methods in Biomechanics and Biomedical Engineering 21 (2).
+Taylor & Francis:149‚Äì60. https://doi.org/10.1080/10255842.2018.1429596